Tesla Powerwall 3 Rebate Now Available - Combine with Federal Subsidy Today Claim Now

 Courtesy of Julia Sakelli on Pexels

+Difference between W and kW?
 Not get confused between power and energy, Watts (W) and Kilowatts (kW) measure the amount of power at a moment in time that an appliance may be producing or consuming.

+What's an Example of Watts?
 Using our hose example, power also applies to water where the amount of power is determined by the combined flow and pressure.
 Imagine your thumb over the hose nozzle, when the high flow is pressurised, it jets out a powerful flow… this is what electrical power is like.

 The watt measurement is used for defining a device’s charging speed with flagship phones ranging anything around 50W of power.

+What does Ohms mean?
+Electrical Resistance (Ω) Explained

 What are Ohms?
-Resistance (Ω) Explained

 Ohms, also symbolised as ‘Ω’, represent the resistance in an electrical circuit, measuring how much that it resists flow (amps).

-Again, using our water pipe analogy, think of Ohms like a narrower pipe that further restricts the amount of water flow there is.
+What's an Example of Ohms?
+Using our water pipe analogy, think of Ohms like a narrower pipe that further restricts the amount of water flow there is.
 Higher resistance in a cable means that less current will flow and energy loss will occur.

+Does Resistance create Heat?
 Another aspect to note is energy loss that resistance creates.
 This could be represented by a small hole in the hose where water (or electricity) escapes before its destination and causes lost energy to be lost.
 In the electrical case, it’s lost as heat.

 Hose reeled up